Towards Probing the Diffuse Supernova Neutrino Background in All Flavors: Discussion and Conclusions

 From SN 1987A, we detected only the $\bar{\nu}_e$ flavor.
 This makes it difficult to test the most basic prediction about the neutrino emission, that each flavor should carry away a comparable fraction of the total energy, and with comparable spectra.
 And, even if this should be confirmed by the detection of the next Milky Way supernova, we still will not know how varied is the neutrino emission from the supernova population.
 The detection of DSNB $\bar{\nu}_e$ is coming within reach of SK~\cite{Super-Kamiokande:2021acd}, and there is good progress on DSNB $\nu_e$~\cite{Beacom:2005it, Aharmim:2020agi, Moller:2018kpn, Zhu:2018rwc}, but the limit for DSNB $\nu_x$, based on neutrino-electron scattering in SK, is very weak, $\sim 10^3 \; \mathrm{cm}^{-2}~\mathrm{s}^{-1}$ per flavor~\cite{Lunardini:2008xd}.

 We show that DSNB $\nu_x$ can be well probed with xenon-based detectors for dark matter.
 The advantages that make this possible are the large cross section for neutrino-nucleus coherent scattering, the very low backgrounds, and the plans to greatly increase the exposure.
 With XENON1T (completed), one could probe fluxes comparable to the present limit.
-With XENONnT (under construction) and especially DARWIN (proposed), great improvements could be made, reaching a sensitivity $\sim 10 \; \mathrm{cm}^{-2}~\mathrm{s}^{-1}$ per flavor.
+With XENONnT/LUX-ZEPLIN (running) and especially DARWIN (proposed), great improvements could be made, reaching a sensitivity $\sim 10 \; \mathrm{cm}^{-2}~\mathrm{s}^{-1}$ per flavor.
 While not reaching as far as needed, this sensitivity is enough to exclude many DSNB scenarios with new astrophysics or physics.
 If the sensitivity can be pushed low enough, it could also improve sensitivity to DSNB $\nu_e$.

-Ultimately, even larger detectors will be needed.
-We show in App.~\ref{app:lead} the lead-based RES-NOVA-1, -2, -3 detectors ~\cite{Pattavina:2020cqc} have the potential to improve upon the sensitivity of xenon-based detectors, though work is needed to better assess the backgrounds.
-Comparing Figs.~\ref{fig:limits}, ~\ref{fig:contour}, ~\ref{fig:limits-Pb}, ~\ref{fig:contour-Pb}, one sees that each stage of RES-NOVA can improve upon each stage of the xenon-based detectors by about one order of magnitude, due to their larger exposures.
-Thus, though the RES-NOVA detectors may start later than the xenon-based detectors, they may be a path to detection of DSNB $\nu_x$.
-These searches could be complicated by the discovery of dark-matter scattering, but that fact would be adequate consolation!
+Ultimately, to reach the goal of detecting the DSNB in all flavors~\cite{Lunardini:2008xd, Tabrizi:2020vmo}, even larger detectors will be needed.
+We show in App.~\ref{app:lead} that the lead-based RES-NOVA-1, -2, -3 detectors ~\cite{Pattavina:2020cqc} have the potential to improve upon the sensitivity of xenon-based detectors, though work is needed to better assess the details.
+For example, 2.5 years of RES-NOVA-3 could potentially improve on 2.5 years of DARWIN by about an order of magnitude.
+Thus, though RES-NOVA may start later than the xenon-based detectors, it may be a path to detection of DSNB $\nu_x$.

+Searches for DSNB $\nu_x$ could be complicated by the discovery of dark-matter scattering.
+But that fact would be adequate consolation!